 Instructions

-- If you want to pipe out the cookies, add about ¼ cup or less milk.
+- FOR PIPING: Add about ¼ cup or less milk.
 Add a little milk at a time until you get the consistency suitable for piping.
 Mix the batter.
-Fill a pastry bag and squeeze the dough out forming a circle about an inch in diameter. (one full turn and a half should suffice)
+Fill a pastry bag and squeeze the dough out forming a circle about an inch in diameter. (one full turn and a half should suffice) Refrigerate for 2 hours.¼ cups milk

 Notes